hrynko/vue-pdf-embed/README.md

 ## Compatibility

-This package is compatible with both Vue 2 and Vue 3.
-The default exported build is for Vue 3, but `dist` directory also contains a build for Vue 2 (`dist/vue2-pdf-embed.js`).
-See the example in [Usage](#usage) section.
+This package is compatible with both Vue 2 and Vue 3, but consists of two separate builds.
+The default exported build is for Vue 3, for Vue 2 import `dist/vue2-pdf-embed.js` (see [Usage](#usage)).

 ## Installation